 Through remembering we acknowledge where we came from and who we are.
 I love this quote from the late Nancy Richler’s novel The Imposter Bride, “Our need to know where we come from, to connect it to who we are and where we’re going.
 That’s what makes us human, what sets us apart from all the other animals.”

 In planning my upcoming trip with my daughter to Israel, I thought about finding and visiting the grave of my great-grandfather whom never met.
 I’ve been to Israel many times yet until now, I was never motivated to visit my ancestor’s place of rest.
 I was putting off calling my estranged first cousin to help me with location details.
-The day after our gathering, I contacted her and now have the information I need for my daughter and I to place a stone on his grave.
-The connection with my cousin also led me to plan a visit with my father’s still-living sister in Jerusalem, family I haven’t seen in over fifteen years.
+The day after our gathering, I contacted her.
+I now have the information I need for my daughter and I to place a stone on his grave and I’m planning a visit with my father’s still-living sister in Jerusalem, family I haven’t seen in over fifteen years.

 What about you?